josevazf/42-Born2BeRoot/README.md

 ## SSH & UFW

-Openssh provides a secure channel over an unsecured network from the outside
+Openssh provides a secure channel over an unsecured network from the outside.

 `sudo apt install openssh-server` - installs the openssh-server package